Tom Daugherty: PBA50 Tour

 After turning 50 in February 2025, Daugherty joined the PBA50 Tour, while continuing to participate on the standard tour.
-He won his first PBA50 Tour title on June 8, 2025 at the USBC Senior Masters.
+He won his first PBA50 Tour title on June 8, 2025, at the USBC Senior Masters.
 As the top seed, he defeated PBA Hall of Famer Parker Bohn III in the championship match, 233–185.
 Following the 2025 season, Daugherty was named PBA50 Rookie of the Year.

+On May 12, 2026, Daugherty won the PBA50 World Championship for his second PBA50 title and second major.
+In the final match, he defeated Mika Koivuniemi, the player he will always be linked to following the 299–100 loss in 2011.
+Daugherty now has a World Championship title on both Tours.

 Other career highlights

-Daugherty won the inaugural PBA LBC Champions Clash on September 28, 2023 in Portland, Maine.
+Daugherty won the inaugural PBA LBC Champions Clash on September 28, 2023, in Portland, Maine.
 This was a special non-title event featuring 12 bowlers, a mix of male-female and amateur-professional, who were part of the PBA's League Bowler Certification (LBC) program and qualified during their division championships.
 It aired October 1 on Fox Sports 1.
 Daugherty topped PWBA star Danielle McEwan with a strike in the tenth and final round.
 In the elimination event, Daugherty struck on 10 of 12 shots, including all of his last five shots and two in roll-off rounds.
 He won $60,000 and The Duke trophy, named after PBA Hall of Famer Norm Duke.